webgpu/webgpufundamentals/webgpu/lessons/webgpu-inter-stage-variables.md

 * `perspective`: Values are interpolated in a perspective correct manner (**default**)
 * `linear`: Values are interpolated in a linear, non-perspective correct manner.
-* `flat`:Values are not interpolated.
+* `flat`: Values are not interpolated.
 Interpolation sampling is not used with flat interpolated

 Interpolation sampling: